Carrier Comparison

 USPS vs FedEx Decision Checklist

-• Define the top order profiles where USPS and FedEx compete.
+• List the 3-5 order profiles where USPS and FedEx actually compete (by weight, zone, and speed need).

 Real-World USPS vs FedEx Examples